 In the spirit of a variety of indigenous languages across the globe that do not recognize "I" or "you", these beliefs are framed as aspirational beliefs for our collective existence.

 We believe deeply in the power of (real) transformative conversations.
 We believe that real transformative conversations happen when space is created for individuals to speak unspoken truths, listen for understanding, and bridge with compassion.
-We believe that in these spaces, solutions to all problems may be found.
+We believe that in these spaces, where true and authentic understanding can be achieved, the solutions to all problems may be found.